DanielGordon1/recipe_roundabout/README.md

 - If the user reaches the end of the result list, ask if the user wants to search the internet.
 (ChatGPT)
 - User can sort recipes based on their cooking time.

-Technical setup / Non functional requirements
+Technical setup / Non-functional requirements
 - Rails application (Use a LW rails template)
 - Use react components in the Rails app to build the UI.
 - Hosting on fly.io.